Everything I got up to on my journey to America to see my favourite band

 Aside from the trouble at the airport, I really enjoyed this leg of the trip.
 The scenery on my walks and drives was amazing and as I love driving, I was really glad I'd found the roads I had.

 I think the thing that took me a bit by surprise was the size of these places.
 They're huge.
-Phoenix and the entire metropolitan area around it is larger than the whole of Norfolk; Phoenix is large, but then Tempe, Mesa, and several more, they're all cities in their own right too.
+Phoenix and the entire metropolitan area around it is more than 2 and a half times larger than the whole of Norfolk; Phoenix is large, but then Tempe, Mesa, and several more, they're all cities in their own right too.

 On one journey I went on while I was here, I can't remember which day, I had to stop because of a freight train going over the road, and it was the longest train I've ever seen in my life.
 We were sat for at least 10 minutes and it must have had at least 300 carriages.